Home | Volume 16 | Article number 17

 Discussion Up Down

 The recommendation according to the available treatment guidelines, is for the majority of patients with T2DM, to be controlled at HbA1c levels of < 7%.
 The HbA1c levels of patients with DM should be checked on a regular basis, as it is a good indicator for glycaemic control and enables healthcare providers to predict complications [9].
-In patients who meet treatment goals, HbA1c levels must be checked every six months and in patients whose control is sub-optimal or if therapy has been changed, it must be checked every three months, until the patient is stable [10].
+In patients who meet treatment goals, HbA1c levels must be checked every six months and in patients whose control is sub-optimal or if therapy has been changed, HbA1C must be checked every three months, until the patient is stable [10].
 Other studies from South Africa have reported disappointing findings, with as few as 15.6% or less of patients achieving the target of HbA1c < 7% [11].
 Pillay et al. also found that only 11.8% of the patients with T2DM achieved optimal blood glucose control [12].

 Achieving good glycaemic control is of paramount importance.
 Evidence shows a 2.5 to 5-fold increase in the risk of developing microvascular complications in patients with T2DM with HbA1c values >7.5% [13].
 In the same patients, the risk of developing peripheral arterial disease shows a 5-fold greater risk [13].
 The entire study population was receiving the recommended pharmacotherapy of glucose-lowering agents; however, glycaemic control was poor.
 The results from this population emphasize that glycaemic control is not determined by adequate access to pharmacotherapy only [14].
 Poor glycaemic control could be indicative of patient-related factors such as compliance issues to prescribed dietary and lifestyle modifications [15].
 This highlights the need by medical professionals to strengthen medication education and look closely into issues that inform patient compliance, such as medication side effects and patient preferences, outside the scope of this study [15].

-Glycaemic control is not the only goal in the treatment of DM, treatment and control of other cardiovascular risk factors is also crucial [7].
+Glycaemic control is not the only goal in the treatment of DM; treatment and control of other cardiovascular risk factors is also crucial [7].
 Hypertension is one of the most serious, life-threatening risk factor for the development of CVDs [11,16].
 In this study 133 (86.9%) patients had documented hypertension.
 These results are similar to other local studies: Pinchevsky et al. had 88.4% (Johannesburg, South Africa) and Piotie et al. had 82.7% (Tshwane, South Africa) of patients with documented hypertension.
 Despite receiving BP lowering medication, the results from this study indicate that treatment goals were only met in seven (4.6%) patients, the implications of such findings are suggestive of the fact that those patients who did not meet treatment goals are at risk of developing CVDs.

 Available guidelines recommend that foot examinations be performed annually in all patients.
 The findings from this study are similar to a 2018 study performed in Kwa-Zulu Natal, which showed only 7.8% of the patients had a foot examination conducted [17].
 Building onto this evidence of poor foot examination in patients with DM, Amod et al. found that only 6% of the patients had a documented foot examination [18].
 This is concerning considering the guidelines clearly stipulate that all patients with T2DM should have a foot examination performed annually, to determine their risk of developing foot ulcers [18].
 Previous studies have also shown that diabetic foot ulcers account for approximately 85% of amputations, attributed to DM [19].
 The high incidence of amputations, largely due to DM, pose a financial burden on the healthcare system and a psychological burden on the patients and their families [20].
 In order to minimize the risk to the patients, it is crucial for healthcare professionals to perform regular foot examinations on all patients with DM.
 Oral and dental examination was sub-optimal considering these monitoring tests are clearly stipulated in the STGs.
 There could possibly be a lack of understanding of the relationship that exists between hyperglycaemia and oral health.
 People with DM are generally at a greater risk of developing oral diseases and this risk is further increased in patients with poorly controlled DM [21].